openvinotoolkit/datumaro/docs/user_manual.md

 Note that **modifying operations** (`transform`, `filter`) **are applied in-place** to the data sources by default.

-If you want to interact with models, you need to add them to project first.
+If you want to interact with models, you need to add them to the project first using the [`model add`](#model-add) command.

 A typical way to obtain Datumaro projects is to export tasks in [CVAT](https://github.com/openvinotoolkit/cvat) UI.